Rule 4.541. Minimum contents of supervising agency reports

 (Subd (d) relettered and amended effective November 1, 2012; adopted as subd (c).)

-In addition to the minimum contents described in (c), a report filed by the supervising agency in conjunction with a petition to revoke postrelease community supervision under Penal Code section 3455 must include the reasons for that agency's determination that intermediate sanctions without court intervention as authorized by Penal Code section 3454(b) are inappropriate responses to the alleged violations.
+In addition to the minimum contents described in (c), a report filed by the supervising agency in conjunction with a petition to revoke parole or postrelease community supervision must include the reasons for that agency's determination that intermediate sanctions without court intervention as authorized by Penal Code sections 3000.08(f) or 3454(b) are inappropriate responses to the alleged violations.

 Advisory Committee Comment